When Kelly Preston first met John Travolta, he swept her right off her feet, no airplane or gravity-defying dance moves required.

 The couple understandably did not speak much about their loss publicly.
 A longtime Scientologist, like her husband, Preston made a rare mention of their faith in her Health interview when talking about how she recovered from their son's death.

 By then, Preston and Travolta had welcomed their son Benjamin on Nov.
 23, 2010.
-Preston was 48 when he was born, and that summer they called her pregnancy a "miracle."
+Preston was 48 when he was born, and they called her pregnancy a "miracle."

 Once she was pregnant, "I didn't have any doubts.
 I love being pregnant.
 I love the closeness I feel when I'm carrying them.
 I love feeling them move inside me.
 My heart breaks for people who aren't able to have kids.
 But I feel like there's really hope for anyone.